wiut16684/Web-Technology-CW-To-Do-List/README.md

 There is an add button that users can use to add new tasks, and also delate where users can delate unwanted tasks

-In order to update, just press the task so it will be updated
+In order to update, just press the task so it will be updated.
+In my app, update means the tasks that user have completed so as soon as the task is touched it will be lined through, mening the task that has been done by user.

 ### Project structure